 Once the risk likelihood and consequences are established, a risk ranking is assigned to each risk item.
-This rating is a qualitative measure of the severity of the risk item and
+This rating is a qualitative measure of the severity of the risk item and provides a starting point for development of risk management priorities.
+The risk ranking is assessed based on likelihood and consequences, and classified as high, medium, or low in accordance with Error!
+Reference source not found.

+Impact

-Impact Negligible Significant Marginal Critical Crisis VL Low Moderate High High High L Low Moderate Moderate High High
+Negligible Marginal Significant Critical Crisis

+- VL Low Moderate High High High

+Likelihood L Low Moderate Moderate High High
-Moderate

-Moderate

-Moderate

-High
+U Low Low Moderate Moderate High

+VU Low Low Low Moderate High

+Ē NC Low Low Low Low Low